TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/hdsl.md

 ## Register List

 \subpage HDSL_REGISTER_LIST contains the description of registers in TI's HDSL implementation.
-Please note that all the corresponding register fields are not implemented.

 ## Exceptions

-\subpage HDSL_EXCEPTIONS_LIST lists the exceptions TI's HDSL implementation when compared with SICK HDSL FPGA IP Core.
-Please note that all the corresponding register fields are not implemented.
+\subpage HDSL_EXCEPTIONS_LIST lists the exceptions in TI's HDSL implementation when compared with SICK HDSL FPGA IP Core.
+Please note that not all the corresponding register fields are implemented, and see the description of register for more details.

 ## Datasheet